You are currently viewing Learn how prebiotics can help you to detox!

 Other sources of fiber

 • Seaweed or marine algae is typically not in many diets but is 50-85% water-soluble fiber, containing phenomenal iodine levels that we are almost always deficient in.
-It boosts the immune system, thyroid hormone production, reduces the risk of colon cancer, and enhances friendly bacteria growth.
+It boosts the immune system, and thyroid hormone production, reduces the risk of colon cancer, and enhances friendly bacteria growth.
 If you would like to add it to your diet, put some into veggie soup or take one with extremely low to no heavy metal toxicity such as Mercury.
 It also likes to hold onto any detoxified Nickel so it can not redeposit during an elimination.
 Ask me for help if you want to add it to your self-care routine.

 .

 • Dandelion greens are a bit bitter but can be mixed with other greens.
-The added benefits of this green are that it is cholesterol-lowering, anticancer, antioxidant, a diuretic, and anti-inflammatory.
+The added benefits of this green are that it is cholesterol-lowering, anticancer, antioxidant, diuretic, and anti-inflammatory.
 An added bonus is that parasites hate bitters.

 .

 I recommend eating your vegetables steamed or cooked to soften the fibers and lessen the burden or energy to digest them.
-You will also be amplifying many enzymes and killing possible parasitic contamination on the raw vegetable.
+You will also be amplifying many enzymes and killing possible parasitic contamination on the raw vegetables.
 A big bonus to steaming is the copper sulfate that is sprayed on organic veggies is steamed off into the water which can reduce your contamination load of copper.
 Your good bacteria will thank you and love you back!

-Hair Analysis for prebiotics
+Hair Analysis for Prebiotics

 By learning which mineral levels are out of balance you will know what to change in your diet.
 We can put together specific dietary recommendations to ensure you are eating the right vegetables and foods.

-To find what your diet is missing with hair analysis, LET’S CHAT!
+To find what your diet is missing with hair analysis, LET’s CHAT!

 Learn more about your gut health and microbiome.